 The Street Section is responsible for the mowing of City-owned vacant lots.
 The Champaign Park District maintains certain lots designated for the future Boneyard Creek projects under contract.
 The City also maintains the mowing of certain ditch lines and overpasses in the rural areas that are deemed “un-mowable” (deep ditch lines, etc.).
 All other parkway maintenance is the responsibility of the property owner.

 Permits are required by the Champaign Municipal Code and are discussed in further detail in Chapter 30, which covers Streets, Sidewalks and Public Ways.
 Section 30-56 states that “no person shall maintain or repair any public way without having first secured a permit from the City Engineer”.
 The person performing work shall furnish the City Engineer with evidence of insurance coverage naming the City of Champaign as an additional insured.
-A $10,000 bond is required for excavations in public ways or to work on a sanitary sewer or storm sewer.
+A $10,000 bond is required for excavations in public ways.
 The City Engineer’s representative reserves office hours for the purpose of issuing permits from 7:30 a.m. to 8:30 a.m. and 1 p.m. to 2 p.m., Monday through Friday at the Public Works Department, 702 Edgebrook Drive.